danielcolnaghi/TheMovie/README.md

 - List  of movies
 - Search movies
-- Movie details (with more info now)
+- Movie details (name, image, runtime, budget, relesead date, revenue, details)
+- Add movie to Must Watch list
--  Favorite a movie
+- Add movie to Watched list
+- In App Purchase

 ## Other implementations

-- UI improvements using UIDynamics to animate cover image and cnahges the cell background color to differ the following cell.
+- UI improvements using `UIDynamics` to animate cover image.
+- Minor ajustments in UI.
+- About screen with some info about this project.
+- Code improvements in API class, I created another layer to manage API URL based in [Alaeddine' Medium](https://medium.com/@AladinWay/write-a-networking-layer-in-swift-4-using-alamofire-and-codable-part-1-api-router-349699a47569).
+- Changes in the Data Access layer and how it is managed.
+- Implemented the `Codable` protocol in models.

 ## Code coverage

-More than 89% with UI test included.
+More than 84% with UI test included.

 ## Build